-This field specifies what types of data connection should use this APN configuration.
-This is the second most important setting after the APN field itself.
+The APN type field specifies what types of data connection should use this APN configuration.
+This is the second most important setting, after the APN itself.

 If your carrier allows all data (including MMS, if you use it) to use the same APN configuration, then this field may contain the special value of "*" (an asterisk; the actual field should not contain the quotation marks).
 This explicitly tells your device to use the same APN configuration for all types of data.

 Otherwise, you may direct different types of data to different APN configurations by specifying differing values in this field for each APN configuration.
 Note that you can specify multiple values in a single field, by separating them with commas.

 As usual, you should follow your carrier's recommendations for what to include in this field for each APN setting.

 The APN configuration you want to use for general internet data should have "default" in this field.
 This value indicates that your device should use this APN configuration by default for all types of data communication, unless specifically overridden elsewhere.